 Along these lines, 3rd party vendor risk is also front and center for our group’s CISOs who see many potential bombshells in the yearly/half-yearly checklist-style cybersecurity posture questionnaires provided by their vendors.
 One CISO indicated that his organization had deployed VDI for key outsourced business processes to prevent any data transfer to a less secure environment.

 - Exceptions.
 This topic of discussion was not surprising to me, but the energy of the discussion from the majority of CISOs was quite astounding to see.
-Many of our group’s CISOs acknowledged that issues that fell into their “approved exceptions list” was not reported or discussed with the board.
+Many of our group’s CISOs acknowledged that issues that fell into their “approved exceptions list” were not reported or discussed with the board.
 The exceptions list contains all sorts of situations including un-patchable or obsolete systems, missing controls, absent processes, non-compliant 3rd party vendors and so on…

 Some CISOs felt very strongly that this was their (very frustrating) Achilles heel – an official mechanism to sweep difficult things under the rug and prevent them from being discussed or reviewed with the board, a growing bubble just waiting to burst.